miouge/manga-java-tools/README.md

 Java 8 + eclipse Java 2021-03 or greater

-### How to use these code :
+### How to use this code :

 - You will need to have Java 8 + eclipse Java 2021-03 or greater installed
 - You will need to have the jars dependencies installed (into ext/ of the jre)
-- You will have to set up the environmement variable MGTW_ROOT_FOLDER
+- You will have to set up the environmement variable MGTW_ROOT_FOLDER (that the workspace base folder)
-- Optionaly, customize the {Config.projectName} or use "default" as project name
+- Create the %MGTW_ROOT_FOLDER% and subfolder default/ inside ("default" is the default project subfolder)

-default folder tree is : (for default project name = "default") just create the %MGTW_ROOT_FOLDER% and default/ drop the sample settings.ini into the %MGTW_ROOT_FOLDER% / default folder
+- Drop the sample settings.ini you will found inside the template folder into the %MGTW_ROOT_FOLDER%/default/ folder

-- %MGTW_ROOT_FOLDER% /
+- Create the %MGTW_ROOT_FOLDER%/default/archives/ and put it the CBZ or CBR or PDF manga files

-- %MGTW_ROOT_FOLDER% / default / settings.ini
+- %MGTW_ROOT_FOLDER% / default /
 - %MGTW_ROOT_FOLDER% / default / archives /
 - %MGTW_ROOT_FOLDER% / default / original-img /
 - %MGTW_ROOT_FOLDER% / default / analysed-img /